Rambé

-Ramilton Jorge Santos do Rosário (born 4 October 1989), known as Rambé, is a Cape Verdean professional footballer who plays for Académica do Mindelo as a striker.
+Ramilton Jorge Santos do Rosário (born 4 October 1989), known as Rambé, is a Cape Verdean professional footballer who plays for Derby São Vicente as a striker.

 Club career

 Rambé was born in São Vicente.
 He started out in his native country with Batuque and Mindelense before moving to Portugal in 2010, where he played one season apiece in the third division with Macedo de Cavaleiros and Pinhalnovense.

 In the 2012 off-season, Rambé signed for Belenenses in the second level.
 He missed the first three months of his first season, due to injury.

 In the following years, Rambé alternated between the Portuguese second tier and the Primeira Liga, representing Belenenses, Farense (two spells), Braga B and Vitória de Setúbal.
 He made his debut in the latter competition on 12 January 2014 whilst at the service of the first club, playing the full 90 minutes in a 0–2 away loss against Arouca, and scored his first during his spell with the latter, contributing to a 1–0 win at Vitória de Guimarães on 14 March 2015.

 On 15 July 2016, Rambé moved to Romanian side Universitatea Craiova, joining compatriots Kay and Nuno Rocha.
 He left in January 2017, signing with 1º de Agosto of the Angolan Girabola the following month.

 After two years without a club, Rambé returned to his homeland in September 2019 to sign a one-year contract with Académica do Mindelo.